-Digital Hospital, Inc.'s TAWF system (Technology Assisted Work Flow), creates a "Smart Insulin" syringe that knows the dose inside itself, and knows that the amount is the correct dosage for the patient.
+Digital Hospital, Inc.'s TAWF system (Technology Assisted Work Flow), creates a "Smart Insulin" syringe out of an everyday syringe.
+A "Smart Syringe" knows the dose inside itself, and knows that the amount is the correct dosage for the patient.

-"Smart Syringes" emulates a human independent double-check in order to eliminate high alert drug errors in the hospital setting.
+A "Smart Syringe" emulates a human's independent double-check, in order to eliminate high alert drug errors in the hospital setting.

 Insulin is a potentially fatal drug, and is the most frequently involved in harmful medication errors -- more than morphine, fentanyl, heparin, or warfarin.
 (See Footnote 1)